How An ‘Ecoware’ Warrior Transformed Single-Use Plastic In India

-1. Remain open to changing your career direction – entrepreneurs are made, not born
+1. Remain open to changing your career direction.
+Entrepreneurs are made, not born

-At just 27 years old I had little to lose and thought – why not?
+At just 27 years old, I had little to lose and thought – why not?
 And then as fate would have it, on the day I went to register my business I received a job offer from a global leader in the pharma industry.
-I hesitated for just 30 seconds, but after that, my mind was made up.
+I briefly hesitated for just 30 seconds, but after that, my mind was made up.
 I was already so invested in my vision for Ecoware and my journey had already begun.

 2. A challenging operating environment can make you stronger – and also help you stand out

-The reason Ecoware didn’t have any competition when we were first established was because the odds were so stacked against a company like us.
+The reason Ecoware didn’t have any competition when we were first established was because the odds were so stacked against companies like us.
 Cheap oil prices had led to a commoditized packaging industry that reinforced plastic production and usage across all sectors of society.
 We were all addicted to plastic.

 3. Change doesn’t happen overnight – it’s a process

 Sustainable products also need to be backed by the government if they are going to achieve mass adoption.
 For example, we lobbied constantly, day and night, for our product to be exempt from GST (Good and Service Tax).
 But when a breakthrough happens, it really opens the doors to opportunity.
 For us, that moment was when we inked a deal to partner with the Indian Railways and provide sustainable packaging for 1.1 million meals a day.
-That’s a huge win for them and their passengers as well as us.
+That was a huge win for them and their passengers as well as us.

 Like all entrepreneurs, I wanted to build a truly authentic brand of choice.
 And I wanted that brand of choice to achieve the greatest possible reach.
 India is a huge market, but for environmental impact to be possible, it must be global.
 That’s why we invested in creating and meeting not just Indian, but global manufacturing standards for all our products.
-Thinking ahead and beyond a domestic audience helped us open up markets, and we’re now operating in 16 countries worldwide.
+Thinking ahead and beyond a domestic audience helped us enter new markets, and we’re now operating in 16 countries worldwide.

 We’ve also focused on being multi-industry.
-We started in the Food and Beverage space, but we’re trying to explore innovation across other industries and tap the huge potential of cross-border e-commerce.
+We started in the Food and Beverage space, but we’re trying to explore innovation across other industries and tap into the huge potential of cross-border e-commerce.
 It’s important to remain agile and not limit yourself to one area of impact.